vBlackOut/Vladbot-mumble/README.md

 ### Description

-This bot provides a text bridge between an IRC channel and a Mumble server.
+This bot provides a text bridge between an Mumble server.

 ### How to install/configure/run